 - Do work or activities that require repeated gripping of their hands

 Trigger finger is diagnosed by medical history and a physical exam.
-Trigger finger does not require x-rays or lab tests.
+Trigger finger usually does not require x-rays or lab tests.
+You can have more than one trigger finger, including your thumb and it can develop in both hands.

 In mild cases, the goal is to decrease swelling in the tunnel.

-- Your doctor may tape your finger to one of your other fingers (called buddy taping).
+- Allowing the tendon to rest.
+Your health care provider may ask you to wear a splint.
+Or, the provider may tape your finger to one of your other fingers (called buddy taping).

 - Applying heat and ice and stretching may also be helpful.

-Your doctor may also give you a shot of a medicine called cortisone.
+Your provider may also give you a shot of a medicine called cortisone.
 The shot goes into the tunnel that the tendon goes through.
-This can help decrease swelling.
-Your doctor may try a second shot if the first one does not work.
+This can help reduce swelling.
+Your provider may try a second shot if the first one does not work.
+After the injection, you can work on your finger motion to avoid the tendon getting swollen again.

-You may need surgery if your finger is locked in a bent position or does not get better with treatment.
-The surgery is done under local anesthesia or a nerve block to prevent pain.
+You may need surgery if your finger is locked in a bent position or does not get better with other treatment.
+The surgery is done under local anesthesia or a nerve block.
+This prevents pain.
 You may be awake during surgery.

-- Your surgeon will make a small cut in your skin just below the tunnel (sheath covering the tendon) of your trigger finger.
+- Make a small cut in your skin just below the tunnel (sheath covering the tendon) of your trigger finger.

-- Your surgeon will make a small cut in the tunnel and then ask you to move your finger.
+- Then make a small cut in the tunnel.
+If you are awake during surgery, you may be asked to move your finger.

-- Once you can move your finger, your surgeon will close your skin with stitches and put compression or tight bandage on your hand.
+- Close your skin with stitches and put compression or tight bandage on your hand.

 - Keep the bandage on for 48 hours.
 After that, you can use a simple bandage, like a Band-Aid.

-- You can use your finger normally once it has healed.
+- You can start bending and extending your finger right away and return to using your finger normally once it has healed.

 If you notice signs of infection, call your surgeon right away.
 Signs of infection include:

-- Swelling or warmth in your incision or hand
+- Swelling or warmth in your cut or hand

-- Yellow or green drainage from the incision
+- Yellow or green drainage from the cut

 - Hand pain or discomfort